Shake, Rattle and Roll 9: "Bangungot"

 Marionne goes on a date with Jerome at an amusement park.
 However, a mysterious woman warns Marionne not to sleep otherwise she will die.
 Before the woman can exit the park, a red cloaked figure strangles her to death.

 In her dorm, Marionne wakes startlingly, realizing it was a dream.
 Her officemate Tatin then sees her drawing a picture of the red-cloaked figure that strangled the woman in her dream.
 She recalls that her grandfather died of a bangungot (nightmare), which Tatin dismisses.
-Marionne, concerned for her grandfather's past, unlocks the latter's room.
+Marionne, concerned about her grandfather's past, unlocks the latter's room.
 Shortly after setting foot, eerie things fly in the air.

 The young woman was revealed to be a candle saleslady.
 She and Tatin have been friends.
-One day, her brother Tonton and a handsome man arrived at the shop revealed to be Jerome.
-The latter informs them that he will be leaving for one week; shockingly, he was engaged to a woman named Florence, a fact that Marionne became jealous of.
+One day, her brother Tonton and a handsome man, revealed to be Jerome, arrive at the shop.
+The latter informs them that he will be away for a week; shockingly, he was engaged to a woman named Florence, a fact that Marionne became jealous of.

 Later on, a young girl wants to order a large candle.
 Marionne notices the strange-looking parchment with strange words written in ink.
 She asks the girl's purpose for the candle.
-The latter said that: "if you want to dream of your love ones, and him to you", she must light a candle before sleeping, and chant the words in the parchment.
+The latter said that: "if you want to dream of your love ones, and him to you", she must light the candle before sleeping, and chant the words in the parchment.
 But she must wake up before the candle is consumed otherwise she cannot leave the dream.